thangle2/EC327/README.md

 	- Options displayed contains (left to right):
 		- User Profile page
 			- An overview of user information gathered from the survey
-			- "Change" button is available for th users to add/change information about bills, subscriptions, and investment
+			- "Change" button is available for the users to add/change information about bills, subscriptions, and investment
 		- Add a Spending
 			- Enter Spending Type
 			- Enter the amount